Sturmflut/sturmflut.github.io/_posts/2015-05-30-my-favourite-ubuntu-touch-apps-may-2015.markdown

 This is one of the core apps, and it is actually very, very good.
 Support for more audio formats (e.g. FLAC) would be nice though.

+*UPDATE: This was entirely my fault, it plays back FLAC just fine and supports a lot of other codecs too.
+Apologies to Andrew Hayzen :-/*

 ## Network Scanner